inigofernandez/Getting-and-cleaning-Data-Assignment/Codebook.md

 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 ##Code run_analysis.R

 Downloads and unzips all the information required, then it reads all the files and merges them into one dataset.

 Extracts only the measurements on the mean and standard deviation for each measurement.

 Uses descriptive activity names to name the activities in the data set.

-Then uses these descrpitive names for the dataset columns names, renaming them.
+Then uses these descriptive names for the dataset columns names, renaming them.

-Finally it creates a new and independent tidy data set with the average of each variable for each activity and each subject.
-These dataset is called "tidydataset.txt"
+Finally, it creates a new and independent tidy data set with the average of each variable for each activity and each subject.
+This dataset is called "tidydataset.txt"